purr-platform/purr0/README.md

 src="https://raw.githubusercontent.com/robotlolita/purr/master/purr-tan.png" align="right">

 Purr is a small functional language designed for writing concurrent web-servers.
-It focuses on easy of development, security and concurrency.
+It focuses on ease of development, security and concurrency.

 (See the [Rationale](https://github.com/robotlolita/purr/wiki/Rationale) page for more details)